 High protein vegan meal prep

 If you follow me on Instagram, you know I’m pretty serious about my fitness and weightlifting.
-I’m far from a bikini competition, but I lift and eat to build muscle and feel strong.
+I’m far from bikini competition/professional bodybuilding standards lol, but I lift and eat to build muscle and feel strong.
 After all, there’s nothing like a good gym session for an immediate confidence boost!
 And even as someone that’s active and consciously trying to put on muscle, I get more than enough protein every day from eating plants – without even thinking about it.

 Take this simple vegan meal prep box as an example.
 There really is nothing fancy about it.
 No supplements or powders, just wholesome ingredients.
-But according to Cronometer, it brings in a good 35g of protein per serving, thanks to the tempeh and quinoa, which are both complete protein sources.
+But it still brings in a good 31g protein, thanks to the tempeh and quinoa, which are both complete protein sources.
 So, if you want to re-energise after a workout or fuel a busy day, you’re in the right place.
+(Disclaimer: this nutritional information is roughly calculated using WP Recipe Maker and not guaranteed to be accurate – talk to your doctor, nutritionist or dietician to ensure you’re meeting all your personal daily guidelines).

 How to make tempeh in a rich, smoky tomato sauce